-Think with me about the word omnipotence.
+Now think with me about the word omnipotence.
 It is a compound word made up of two parts.
 "Omni" means "all" and "potens" means "powerful".
 Omnipotence means "all powerful" Here is the fundamental paradox of the Christian faith.
 The God of the universe is most powerful when he is seemingly at his weakest and most vulnerable.
 It is thus the mercy of Jesus whereby God's greatest power is made known.
-This was something the Apostle Thomas clearly saw, and declares "My Lord and my God."
+This was something Thomas clearly saw and can therefore declare: